juokaz/blog.webspecies.co.uk/_posts/2011-10-03-we-built-a-cloud-platform-for-php-wait-what.markdown

 - Cloud
 ---

 We built a cloud platform for PHP.
 Yep, you heard it correctly.
 We see a huge opportunity in the market and are willing to work hard to make deploying PHP projects very easy.
-However this is a different one and here are the story behind it and what it can do for you.
+However this is a different one and here is the story behind it and what it can do for you.

 <!--more-->

-We call it <a href="http://cloud.webspecies.co.uk/">Azure+</a>.
+We call it [Azure+](http://cloud.webspecies.co.uk/).
 Similarly to C++ relation to C, Azure+ is Azure done right and useable.
 This is a code name though, which might change once this goes to production.
-As will design, which currently works as a good basis and is based on the great Twitter's Bootstrap framework.
+As will design, which currently works as a good basis and is based on the great [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) framework.
+Though we are not sure if it ever will, this is currently a technical playground.

 ### Why Azure?